Our leadership team offers years of experience in education combined with a passion for inspiring students to reach their greatest potential.

 Mrs. Rochie Berkowitz, Principal

-Mrs. Koval will also be teaching Sefer Shmuel, Sefer Melachim and Penimi this year.
+Mrs. Koval will also be teaching Sefer Shmuel and Penimi this year.

-Ms. Magdalena Lucas is in her third year of teaching History at Chaviva High School.
-She grew up in Pittsburgh, PA and moved to Cleveland after graduating with a dual bachelor’s degree in History and Adolescent Young Adult Education with a Minor in Classical Studies from John Carroll University in 2018.
-She teaches a full class load including US History, Modern World History, American Government, Speech/Debate and Economics at Chaviva.
-Ms. Lucas loves engaging her students in making connections between the historical content that they are learning about in class and their own lives.
-By making this connection, her students are reminded that history is relevant and important to their lives as young women, whether an event happened one hundred years ago or one hundred days ago.
-This year, Ms. Lucas will be guiding our Juniors and Seniors as they prepare for college and career.
-She oversees the ACT Prep course, manages the College Credit Plus Program, and will be assisting our seniors with college applications and the like.
+Ms. Lucas also teaches a full class load, including US History, Modern World History, American Government, Speech, Debate, and Personal Finance at Chaviva.
+She loves engaging her students in connecting the historical content they are learning about in class and their own lives.
+By making this connection, her students are reminded that history is relevant and important to their lives as young women, whether an event happened 100 years ago or 100 days ago.

-The Educational Team at Chaviva High School is comprised of highly qualifified professionals, who seek to inspire and guide the next generation of leaders in our community.
-By working as a collaborative unit, Chaviva's staff is able to create a culture and environment of collaboration, innovation and excellence.
+The Educational Team at Chaviva High School is comprised of highly qualified professionals who seek to inspire and guide the next generation of leaders in our community.
+By working as a collaborative unit, Chaviva's staff is able to create a culture and environment of collaboration, innovation, and excellence.